2-Day Trip to Athens Greece | Best Sites & Activities

 Acropolis Propylaea

-Propylaea means “Front Doors” and it is a monumental entryway to the Acropolis that included a central building and two wings.
+Propylaea means “Front Doors” and it is a monumental entryway to the Acropolis that includes a central building and two wings.

-The impressive entrance was built during 437-432 BC under the supervision of the architect Mnesicles.
+The impressive entrance was built between 437 and 432 BC under the supervision of the architect Mnesicles.
 This is a monument in Pentelic marble dedicated to the goddess Athena.

 Odeon of Herodes Atticus